Fire Protection Systems Plans Review

 7.1 FPS PLAN REVIEW TURN-AROUND TIME

-1. The review time for all fire protection system submittals is not more than seven (7) working days.
+1. The review time for all fire protection system submittals is not more than ten (10) working days.
 A Permit Center Technician will notify the applicant when the permit has been approved.
 Notification that plans do not comply with applicable provisions of the code will be made by fax or email to the applicant.

-2. Applicants may track the status of any submittal via the internet by accessing the Permit Tracker system.
+2. Applicants may track the status of any submittal via the internet by accessing APEX.

 SECTION 8 - FIRE PROTECTION SYSTEMS SMALL PROJECT WALK-THROUGH PLAN REVIEW